 top of page

-Feral cat colonies exist in Central Pennsylvania.
-To help control the overpopulation problem, CPHS has been able to offer TNR services for the Blair County area.
-This is the recommended method nationwide for controlling feral cat colonies.
+To help control the overpopulation problem, CPHS is able to offer TNR services for the Blair County area.
+This is the recommended method nationwide for controlling the number of unowned, outdoor cats- most of which are feral (wild).

 You Can Help!